We may earn money or products from the companies mentioned in this post.

 Very few know that Washington State is home to an active volcano, Mt.
 Rainier.
 A volcano is a mountain with the top of the mountain or surface of it open to periodically spew molten lava, ash, and other debris.

 If you have ever been to Seattle or it’s surrounding areas, chances are you have seen Mt.
 Rainier in all it’s glory.
 It is, after all, a beautiful mountain.
 There is so much more to it though and if you are considering a visit, you should definitely check out this Mount Rainier National Park Guide to learn more about it before you go.
+Mt Ranier National Park is the most popular national park in the state of Washington (for the curious, Deception Pass State Park is the most popular state park in the state).

 Mount Rainier National Park Guide